Virginia Spaceport Authority: Facilities

 Launch Pad 0B (LP-0B) became operational in 1999, and was subsequently upgraded with the construction of a mobile service tower, which was completed in 2004.

 It remains active, and is currently used by Minotaur rockets.
 Additionally, Vector Space Systems announced on October 19, 2017 that their upcoming Vector-R rocket will be conducting three launches in the next two years, with an option for 5 additional launches, from a mobile launcher at pad 0B.

 In October 2018, Virginia Space announced the construction on MARS Launch Pad 0C (also known as LP-0C or LC-2) and an associated integration facility for use by Rocket Lab for their Electron rocket.
 The design is largely based on the company's Launch Complex 1 on the Māhia Peninsula of New Zealand.
-The first launch from this new launch complex is currently scheduled for the two-quarter 2020.
+The first launch from this new Wallops launch complex occurred on January 24, 2023.